 Test configurations are files that define how a connected instances of Jtest, C++test, and dotTEST should analyze code and execute tests.
-Each tool ships with its own set of test configurations that you can upload to DTP, modify, and distribute to other instances of the tool to ensure that your development testing policy is being followed.
-See the Jtest, C++test, and dotTeST documentation for additional information about test configurations.
+Each tool ships with its own set of test configurations that you can upload to DTP, modify, and distribute to other instances of the tool.
+This centralized approach ensures that your code analysis and test execution policy is being followed.
+Refer to the Jtest, C++test, and dotTeST documentation for additional information about test configurations.

 Choose Test Configurations from the settings menu icon.

 - Click on the gear icon to open the rule map editor.
 See Rule Maps for additional information.

 - Click the upload button to upload an existing test configuration.
 See Uploading Existing Test Configurations.

 - Click the add button to begin creating a new test configuration.
 See Adding Test Configurations.

 - Click on a tool name to access and configure its associated test configurations.
 See the following chapters for additional information: